aimms/documentation/webui/text-widget.rst

 Inserting images
 ++++++++++++++++

-To insert an image, the image would first have to be placed into the WebUI/resources/images folder of your AIMMS project.
-Then, click on the ‘Image’ button |image-button| and copy the complete image name (including the image type) into the box that pops up.
-If done correctly, you would be able to already see a preview of the image.
+Firstly, the image must be placed into the *WebUI*/*resources*/*images* `sub-folder <folder.html#resouces#images>`_ of your *MainProject* directory.
+To insert an image, click on the ‘Image’ button |image-button| and copy the complete image name (including the image type/file extension) into the box that pops up.
+If done correctly, you should be able to see a preview of the image.
 Then click ‘Insert’ to insert the image into the text box.

-Please keep in mind that on Linux the casing of the image files should be correct, otherwise your images will not display.
+.. note:: Please keep in mind that on Linux the casing of the image files should be correct, otherwise your images will not display.
+Also, please remember to specify the full name of the image, including the filename extension (like .jpg, .png etc).
+In particular, this is important to keep in mind in case your Windows Explorer is set to hide file extensions.

 Creating links
 ++++++++++++++